sematext/docs/docs/logs/rsyslog.md

 To achieve this, define a template similar to the ones [described above](rsyslog/#configuring-outputs), where you'd add a **tags** field.
-Then, you'd use a [conditional](http://www.rsyslog.com/doc/rsyslog_conf_filter.html) to match those messages and send them to Logsene using the newly defined
+Then, you'd use a [conditional](http://www.rsyslog.com/doc/rsyslog_conf_filter.html) to match those messages and send them to Sematext using the newly defined
 template: